 After purchasing Joseph Phelps, LVMH made a number of additional upgrades to the hospitality space.

 Like a number of other vintners in the valley, Joseph came to wine from another industry.
-For nearly 20 years he ran and built one of the largest private construction companies based in the USA, Hensel Phelps Construction (still very much in operation and today an employee-owned company).
-The company was founded by Joe’s father Abe Hensel in Greeley Colorado in 1937 with an early focus on home building and remodeling.
-Over the decades contracts have become bigger and bigger and now they are involved in large scale commercial projects covering a wide variety of industries in both government and the private sector.
-Their corporate headquarters are still based in Greeley but now with 9 offices/branches located throughout the United States.
+For nearly 20 years he ran and built one of the largest private construction companies based in the USA, Hensel Phelps Construction, still very much in operation and today an employee-owned company.
+The general contracting company was founded by Joe Phelps’ father Abel Hensel Phelps (wife Juanita Cundiff Phelps) in Greeley Colorado in 1937 with an early focus on home building and remodeling.
+Their original headquarters were at 420 6th Avenue, in Greeley.
+The company is still located here although operations have significantly expanded since their early operations in the late 1930s and now covered approximately 7.5 acres.
+Abel’s parents were Dr. John Quincy Phelps and Rachael Margaret Hensel.

-Joe joined his father at the company in 1952 and was the company president and general manager by 1957.
+In 1967 the company opened their first office in California, in Burlingame.
 One of Joe’s projects was to work on building the BART system in the San Jose Bay Area (Bay Area Rapid Transit).
-Other projects included building a launch pad for NASA and a protective exterior for the Pentagon post 9/11.
-During his time in the Bay Area, he would often visit Napa Valley.
+By the late 1960s Hensel Phelps was active in a number of Bay Area public works projects including widening of a highway and the construction of a water pollution plant.
+National projects included building a launch pad for NASA, a protective exterior for the Pentagon post 9/11 and several major airports and hotels.
+During his time in the Bay Area, Phelps would often visit Napa Valley.

-Joseph Phelps began planting grapes including varieties such as Riesling, Gewürztraminer and Pinot Noir among others.
 Long time wine enthusiasts of Joseph Phelps will remember early bottlings of Johannesburg Riesling.
-Their first vintage of this in 1973 was made from purchased fruit, from the Stanton Vineyard in Yountville.
-They ultimately discovered these grapes were not suited to the particular climate of this part of the valley and they changed over to other varieties – namely Bordeaux based red varieties.
-Initially their production was a majority white wines but over the years that changed and today they focus on wines produced from Bordeaux red varieties.
+Their first vintage of this in 1973 was approximately 1,400 cases and was made from purchased grapes, from Stanton Vineyard in Yountville.
+These wines hit the market for the first time in October 1974.
+They ultimately discovered a number of varieties planted on the Phelps home ranch were not suited to the climate in this part of the valley and they changed over to other varieties – namely Bordeaux based red varieties.
+Initially their production was a majority of white wines, but over the years that changed and today they focus on red wines, primarily Cabernet Sauvignon.

-The first vintage of Joseph Phelps in 1973 was not made on site (the winery was not yet completed), rather it was made at Heitz Cellars located at the end of Taplin Road, a short drive past the Phelps driveway.
-Pioneer, Walter Schug, the founder of Schug Winery in neighboring Sonoma County was hired and played an instrumental role in the early vintages of the Phelps’ wines and oversaw the planting of their first vineyards.
-Phelps has had only several wine makers in their history including Craig Williams.
+With no background in wine, Phelps hired the right people for the right jobs.
+Pioneer, Walter Schug, the founder of Schug Winery in neighboring Sonoma County was hired in 1973 after working at GALLO; he was instrumental in the early vintages of the Phelps’ wines and oversaw the planting of their first vineyards.
+Bruce Rogers was his assistant winemaker, formerly of Stony Hill Vineyards.
+In the early years a diversity of oak barrels were used including from France, Germany, the former Yugoslavia and the U.S. Phelps has employed only several wine makers in their history including Craig Williams and Ashley Hepworth.
 Despite only 50+ years since the winery was built, this era was the “early” days in Napa’s modern wine history when there were few physical wineries located in the valley.
 Joseph Phelps received Napa winery permit number 26.

 One of Phelps’ most distinguished wines was a vineyard designate Cabernet Sauvignon from the Eisele Vineyard in Calistoga (later the site of Araujo Estate, now called Eisele Vineyard).
 Phelps produced wine from this vineyard from 1975 through 1991.